 Hidradenitis Suppurativa is a condition in which patients develop recurrent abscesses (boils) in the under arms, groin, or occasionally under the breasts.
-They are painful and drain and occasionally form tunnels below the surface of the skin.
+They are painful and drain and have the potential to form tunnels below the surface of the skin.
 This condition ranges from manageable to debilitating but there are treatment options!
-If you are concerned you may have HS, call Absolute Dermatology & Skin Cancer Center so their team can properly diagnose and help you manage your condition.
+If you are concerned you may have HS, call Absolute Dermatology & Skin Cancer Center so our team can properly diagnose and help you manage your condition.

 Hidradenitis Suppurativa (HS) is a chronic autoimmune condition affecting apocrine glands, found predominantly in the under arms and groin.
 It causes recurrent inflamed nodules, abscesses, and bands of scar formation that can significantly interfere with quality of life.